infinitaslearning/interview-test/README.md

 - 5-10 minute Q&A with the Infinitas Programmer (To talk about the product and your approach)
 - 35-40 minutes of pair programming
 - 5-10 minutes of reflection on the process

+### Tips

+- It is worth preparing by looking at the code before you come into the interview
+- Please make sure that it runs on your machine
+- It might be helpful if you have an idea of an implementation approach
+- If you choose to implement the assignment on your own time, there will be further enhancements available, but we will neither give you bonus points nor an easier ride if you choose to do this.